TheMastro-11/Tezos-Contracts/README.md

 I find it confusing.

 I found the system through which the *main* calls *entrypoints* cumbersome.

 I didn’t appreciate the fact that I couldn’t create functions outside of the *entries* and couldn’t have global variables.

 Vote 5/10 (doesn't suit for me)

-For a detailed analysis, see the comparisons in the different use cases.